NormalChess/NormalChess-Repo/variant.md

 > En Passant

-The pawn can en passant every piece, and it does not take the piece it en passants.
+The pawn can en passant every piece, and it does not take the piece it en passants. (unless a piece is on the en passant square it will move too, then it will take that piece)

 > King Promotion